zuzannna/can-you-survive-this/README.md

 ### Survivorship Bias
 The notebook [`SurvivorshipBias.ipynb`](example_notebooks/SurvivorshipBias.ipynb) illustrates the reverse problem with censored data: when _only_ censored observations are considered using an example of two gamblers with different strategies (high and low risk).

+### Blinking Experiment Results
+The notebook [`BlinkingExperimentResults.ipynb`](example_notebooks/BlinkingExperimentResults.ipynb) contains code to help you analyze the time-before-you-blink data collected during the workshop.
+This data was uploaded in the `data` folder.

 ## Dependencies and requirements